ronancpl/HeavenMS/README.txt

 Freelance developer: Ronan C. P. Lana

-Credits are to be given too to Nexon(Duh!), the original MapleSolaxia staff, and other colaborators, as just some changes/patches on the game were applied by myself, in which some of them diverged from the original v83 patch contents.
+Credits are to be given too to Nexon(Duh!), the original MapleSolaxia staff and other colaborators, as just some changes/patches on the game were applied by myself, in which some of them diverged from the original v83 patch contents.

 Regarding distributability and usage of the code presented here: like it was before, this MapleStory server is open-source.
 By that, it is meant that anyone is free to install, use, modify and redistribute the contents, as long as there is no kind of commercial trading involved and the credits to the original creators are maintained within the codes.